Darshil8251/Mock-Server/README.md

   - `linkKey`: Provide the link field in present in response object, default will be link.
   - `tokenKet`: Share the token field name present in response object, applicable for only token base pagination, default will be token.

-- `responseObjFilePath`: Path to a JSON file containing the response object template.
+- `response.filePath`: Path to a JSON file containing the response object template.
-- `responseField`: The key in the response object that is an array and will be paginated.
+- `response.fieldName`: The key in the response object that is an array and will be paginated.